ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Luminosity Function Cosmic SFR Density

 In Figure \ref{fig:irlf}, we present the best-fit DPL functions with the red solid curves that are extrapolated with the dashed curves below the faintest luminosity bin.
 The best-fit parameters in each redshift bin are summarized in Table \ref{tab:irlf}.
 We find that our and previous IR LF measurements are well represented by the DPL functions.
 However, we find that our best-fit values of the faint-end slope, $\alpha\simeq$ 0.9--1.0, are higher than the previous reports of $\alpha\simeq$ 0.4--0.6 \citep{magnelli2013,gruppioni2013, koprowski2017, casey2018b, zavala2021}, while our results are close to the reports in the UVLF studies of $\simeq1.5$--2.0 at similar redshifts \citep[e.g.,][]{bouwens2022, finkelstein2022a}.
 A wide dynamic range is essential to determine the IR LF shapes securely.
 Compared to our measurements, the previous IR LF measurements generally cover only the part of the IR luminosity range close to $L_{\star}$, which could be the reason for the difference.
 We note for the previous {\it Herschel} studies that the faint-end slope is generally fixed with a canonical value estimated at their lowest redshift bin at $z\lesssim$ 0.3 \citep{magnelli2013, gruppioni2013}.
 The UV LF studies suggest that the faint-end slope becomes steeper towards high redshifts \citep[e.g.,][]{bouwens2022, finkelstein2022a}.
 Besides, the physical process of triggering the dusty star-forming activity may be much different between local and high-redshift universe due to the rapid decrease of the gas fraction towards lower redshifts \citep[e.g.,][]{casey2014, tacconi2020}.
 The superb sensitivity and spatial resolution of ALMA would also contribute to overcoming the confusion limit and reduce the impact of the incompleteness of identifying the faint sources.
 We thus think that the difference in the faint-end slope estimate would be explained by the combination of these reasons described above.

-For comparison, Figure \ref{fig:irlf} also shows predictions from recent simulations in colored lines \citep{lagos2020, trayford2020, bethermin2022,vijayan2022}.
+For comparison, Figure \ref{fig:irlf} also shows predictions from recent simulations \citep{lagos2020, trayford2020, bethermin2022,vijayan2022} and an empirically-calibrated model \citep{zavala2021} in colored lines.
 Note that the turnover at faint luminosities in EAGLE (green) and FLARES (brown) simulations is caused by the incompleteness due to the mass resolution limit at $\sim10^{9}M_{\odot}$ in their calculations.
-We find that our measurements and the best-fit DPL functions are generally consistent with these recent simulations within the 1--2$\sigma$ errors.
-However, we also find that our best-fit DPL functions start to deviate from the predictions of the simulations at the faint end of $L_{\rm IR} < 10^{11}L_{\odot}$ in the redshift bins of $z=0.6$--4.0.
-These trends are consistent with the results in the 1.2-mm number counts (Section~\ref{sec:number_counts}), which is plausible because the majority of our ALCS sources fall in the redshift range based on the redshift distribution presented in Figure~\ref{fig:prop}.
+We find that our measurements and the best-fit DPL functions are generally consistent with these recent simulations within the 1--2$\sigma$ errors, \tcb{except for the model of \tcb{\cite{zavala2021}}.
+Since the \cite{zavala2021} model is calibrated to the faint-end 1.2-mm number counts only from the ASPECS results in HUDF \citep{gonzalez2020}, its deviation from our and other measurements and simulation predictions is likely explained by the underdense of HUDF (Section~\ref{sec:nc_comp_pre}). } We also find that our best-fit DPL functions start to deviate from the predictions of the simulations at the faint end of $L_{\rm IR} < 10^{11}L_{\odot}$ in the redshift bins of $z=0.6$--4.0.
+These trends are consistent with the results in the 1.2-mm number counts (Figure~\ref{fig:nc_comp}).
 These results might indicate that our current understanding of the dependence between dust mass and metallicity among low-mass galaxies might be different.
 Still, since the different size distribution may raise the same impact on the completeness correction in the faint-end regime as the 1.2-mm number counts (Section \ref{sec:impact_comp}), the positive correlation between the IR luminosity and size may mitigate the deviation by a factor of $\sim0.6$.